F-Stops and Creative

 Depth of Field

-We define depth of field as the range of distance in front of the camera that's in sharp focus.
+We define depth of field as the range of distance in front of and behind the point of focus that's clearly defined, or sharp.

 Theoretically, if we focus a camera at a specific distance, only objects at that exact distance will be what we might consider completely sharp, and objects in front of and behind that point will be, to varying degrees, blurry.